We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best for a budget: GlutenCHECK Gluten Intolerance Test by NanoRepro

 To take the test, a person needs to provide a blood sample via a finger prick.
 Next, a person mixes their sample with a solution and compares the color of the mixture with the shades on a color chart.
-Any changes in the color of the sample mixture can indicate that a reaction has occurred.
+Any changes in the color of the sample mixture can indicate that a reaction occurred.

 - Unlike some other tests, GlutenCHECK delivers results in as little as 10 minutes.